aureliusenterprise/aurelius-atlas-documentation/docs/onboard-datasources.md

 - Evaluate the source system to determine the format (e.g., API, relational database, file system, or cloud storage).

-- Ensure the source data is clean, structured.
+- Ensure the source data is clean and structured.

 #### 2. Define Data Source Configuration